Movies-By-the-Sea/mbts-backend/endpoints.md

 # API Endpoints

-_Last updated : Friday, 26th June, 2021_
+_Last updated : Friday 2nd July, 2021_

-Currntly cappable of performing CRUD operations on the database and gather basic insights from the Instagram page.
-Plans to make more routes with complex queris and analytics from both the website (via Google-Analytics) and the IG page in pipeline.
-Latest version already hosted on Heroku.
+1. Can perform CRUD operations on various tables in the database according to the authentication level provided.
+2. Can return analytics data from the Instagram page.

-Encryption and storing of UIDs is handled by Firebase OAuth Authentication.
+3. User data storage and encryption handled by Firebase OAuth Authentication.
+4. Hosted on Heroku

 __Endpoint URL : [mbts-backend.herokuapp.com](https://mbts-backend.herokuapp.com/)__

----

 ## Authorization

-Authentication and authorization is done by the **user UID** token.
-These are generated when a user object is created and can be used to access various routes depending upon the access levels granted.
-This is specified in the UID token itself.
-Pass along these tokens in the request body to authroize it.
+1. Done using UID tokens generated when a user is created in the MBtS database.
+2. Each UID token contains information about the user access level according to which various API routes are available.
+3. These tokens are passed along in the body of each request and the corresponding response is masked accordingly.

-Two routes have been made public for general purposes and can be accessed without any UID tokens.
-Read more about them in the [README.md](README.md) file.
+4. Few routes have been made public which **does not require** use of UID token.
+Read more about them in the [README.md](README.md)

 ### Access Levels